-The Dynamic Target Date Funds represent a groundbreaking approach to actively managing risk for plan participants.
-Through meaningful equity exposure, tactical asset allocation, and a dynamic risk management process, the funds’ managers seek to offer more reliable replacement of 80% of preretirement income and a smoother experience for plan participants.
+The Dynamic Target Date Funds actively manage risk for plan participants.
+Through meaningful equity exposure, tactical asset allocation, and a dynamic risk management process, the funds’ managers seek to offer more reliable replacement of 60-80%* of preretirement income and a smoother experience for plan participants.

 Tactical asset allocation

-Tactical asset allocation tilts toward opportunity and away from risk using a well-diversified mix of traditional asset classes plus alternative and inflation-hedging investments through actively and passively managed funds.
+Tactical asset allocation tilts toward opportunity and away from risk using a well-diversified mix of traditional asset classes through passively managed funds.

 Volatility management deploys by increasing equity exposure in low-volatility environments and decreasing it in higher-volatility environments.